Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathbox/setexplicitbreak/_index.md

 ---
 title: setExplicitBreak
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathbox/setexplicitbreak/
+url: /php-java/aspose.slides/mathbox/setexplicitbreak/
 ---

-## setExplicitBreak(byte value)  function
+## setExplicitBreak(byte value)  method

  Explicit break specifies whether there is a line break at the start of the Box object, such that the line wraps at the start of the box object.